- City Officials

 The City will require a property owner consent form for anyone applying for a registration who is

-- Primary Residence – The housing unit where the STR host lives in at least 275 days (9 months) per year.
+- Primary Residence – The parcel/property where the STR registrant lives in at least 275 days (9 months) per year.

-- Non-Primary Residence – An STR unit that is not the primary residence of the STR host/operator.
+- Non-Primary Residence – An STR unit that is not located at the Primary Residence of the STR registrant.

-- Hosted Stay – The STR host is present on-site during the short-term rental activity.
+- Hosted Stay – The STR registrant is present and lives with the guests during a Short-Term Rental.

-- Un-hosted Stay – The STR host is not present on the property where the short-term rental activity is occurring.
+- Un-hosted Stay – The STR registrant is not present on the property during a Short-Term Rental.